Ways to Volunteer

 Assistance is provided during fires, hurricanes, floods, and other devastating events.
 Volunteers help provide more than just a warm meal and beverage.
 They help provide the emotional support needed in times of disaster.
 Click here to learn about becoming a Disaster Relief Volunteer.

-Character building youth programs include music and arts school, as well as after school sporting and tutoring opportunities.
+Character building youth programs which could use volunteers include music and arts school, as well as after school sporting and tutoring opportunities.

 Individuals, families, and groups select a child (ages 1-13) or senior (age 55 and older) for whom they provide a special Christmas.